eforta-stack/DS-Projects/README.md

 Technologies used are Pandas, Numpy, Matplotlib, and Seaborn.
 Currently the project can only be used for QBs but could easily be repurposed for any position.

+# Image Classification CNN
+The program learns from a library of 70,000 images and clothing to predict 9 categories through a convolutional neural network.
+Technologies used are Tensorflow, Numpy, and Matplotlib.
+Currently the project requires images to be scaled to 28x28x1x1 pixels and makes predictions on batches of images only.

 MIT License

 Copyright (c) [2022] [Eliyahu Moshe Forta]